Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/21_chapter-18.md

 #### Upgrading:

 One must follow the Solarus [migration guide](http://wiki.solarus-games.org/doku.php?id=migration_guide) to learn how to upgrade to a new version of Solarus.
 This book is for Solarus 1.5.x.
-It is possible that is book will be forked for 1.6+
+It is possible that this book will be forked for 1.6+

 #### Export Project: